jrahmatzadeh/just-perfection/CONTRIBUTING.md

 - Class constructor shouldn't do much.
 It is preferred to only use dependency injection if it is necessary.

-- All image files should be inside *bin* folder.

 - SVG and Image files should be released under GPLv3 license.

 - Overriding GNOME Shell theme is accepted and your style should be applied when the parent has *just-perfection* class in it (or starts with *just-perfection-*).
 But avoid styling top panel.